Social Allowance in Flanders

 euros are only entitled to an allowance if a third or subsequent qualifying child is added to the family from 01/01/2019 (*)

-What else you want to know about the Social Allowance
+More you need to know about the Social Allowance

 How is your Social Allowance entitlement evaluated?